sgoel97/blog/content/blog/crypto-resources/index.md

 ---
-title: Crypto Resources
+title: Crypto and DeFi Resources
 date: "2022-03-22"
-description: Some resources for Crypto Stuff.
+description: Resources I've used to gain a deeper understanding of common DeFi tools and technologies.
 ---

+Below are some resources I would reccomend to those looking to learn more about DeFi and Crypto, categorized by topic.
+Even though these can be looked at in any order, I would recommend beginners to watch the first video linked under the Ethereum section to gain an understanding of networks and protocols, concepts that are ubiquitous in the DeFi World.

 ## Ethereum

 - https://www.youtube.com/watch?v=jxLkbJozKbY

-Really useful primer on ethereum and the basics of blockchain technology
+Really useful primer on ethereum and the basics of blockchain technology.

 - https://weth.io/

-Good explanation for why WETH (Wrapped Eth) Exists
+Good explanation for why WETH (Wrapped Eth) Exists.

 ## Solidity